nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_9_table_null.md

 - `Queue Number`
 - `Queue Name`
 - `Total Null Calls`
-- `Number of Null Calls`: during working hours divided into time bands set in the filter
+- `Number of Null Calls`: total call in the period of working hours

-If no queue has been selected, no data will be shown. caller before the set minimum wait).
+If no queue has been selected, no data will be shown.